 All recording file types can be used to burn AVCHD Blu-ray compatible disc recordings.

 The HD PVR files can also be burned onto a standard DVD+R or DVD+RW disk for playback in a Blu-ray disk player using the included Arcsoft TME Disk Create application.

 Note: Some older models of Blu-ray DVD players cannot play AVCHD files on either DVD-R or DVD+R discs.
 Check your owner's manual to see if your Blu-ray player is compatible.
 If it is not, check with the manufacturer to see if a firmware update is available

 There are two ways of bringing audio into HD PVR: through the stereo audio jacks or through the optical audio connector.

-When bringing audio in through the stereo jacks, audio is recorded as AAC.
 When bringing audio in through the SPDIF optical audio jack, the audio is recorded in the format which is received.
 If the source provides AC-3 audio, the audio track is AC-3.
-If the source provides AAC audio, AAC audio is recorded.
 There is no conversion of the audio format.

 DTS audio is currently not supported.

-Currently, the Arcsoft TME application will only support editing from the beginning or the end of a clip to preserve 5.1 audio.
-Any editing or cuts made in the middle segments of a clip will result in the audio being transcoded back to 2.0
+Currently, the Arcsoft TME application will only support editing from the beginning or the end of a clip to preserve AC-3 5.1 channel audio.
+Any editing or cuts made in the middle segments of a clip will result in the audio being transcoded back to 2 channel audio.

 Can I output files I've recorded with my HD PVR or other content from my PC back to an external TV monitor through the component video outputs on the HD PVR?